 1.

-'Better' is an irregular comparative and should not have 'more' before it.
+'Better' is an irregular comparative and should not have 'more' in front of it.

 'Worse' indicates quality but with a negative sense; here it is meant to express that the service is better.